BouweBorel/ShortestPathToolbox/README.md

     ![Screenshot from 2025-05-07 12-39-03](https://github.com/user-attachments/assets/37b94725-e1cc-482f-a5ea-762cb751a83f)

-- **Scaling factor**: It is the ratio between the window size and the region domain (n x n, which covers your environment) size.
+- **Scaling factor**[Visualizer.cpp]: It is the ratio between the window size and the region domain (n x n, which covers your environment) size.
 You just need to substitute this denominator with yours

     ![image](https://github.com/user-attachments/assets/2cf51207-7795-4222-85d6-58ec9a0e4630)